nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/Folder.rst

     .. php:method:: createFolder($name, $exists = Exists::OVERWRITE)

-        Creates a folder item under this item with the supplied name.
+        Creates a folder with the specified name.

         :type $name: string
         :param $name: The name of the folder being created.
         :type $exists: string
         :param $exists: The action to take if the folder already exists.
-        :returns: Instance of the newly created folder.
+        :returns: A folder instance.

     .. php:method:: upload($filesystemPath, $uploadProgressCallback, $exists = Exists::FAIL)

-        Uploads a file to the folder.
+        Uploads the specified file to the folder.

         :type $filesystemPath: string
-        :param $filesystemPath: The path of the local file upload.
+        :param $filesystemPath: The path of the local file to be uploaded.
         :type $uploadProgressCallback: mixed
         :param $uploadProgressCallback: The upload progress callback function.
 This function should take 'downloadSize', 'downloadedSize', 'uploadSize', 'uploadedSize' as arguments.
         :type $exists: string
         :param $exists: The action to take if the file already exists. .
-        :returns: A file instance representing the uploaded file..
+        :returns: A file instance.

     .. php:method:: getList()